Herbling101/LibGenGrabber/README.md

 For now, it is intended to just run as a script to initialize a command-line-interface through which its functionality can be utilized

 Personally
--I have this file saved in a "Scripts" folder, and I have a function on my bash.bashrc file to run the script when I type a keyword.
+\n-I have this file saved in a "Scripts" folder, and I have a function on my bash.bashrc file to run the script when I type a keyword.
 -This will run the CLI in whatever working-directory I opened my shell in.
 The folders created, which contain the downloaded files, will be in this working-directory.